 OK, maybe you've heard "May Day" as a distress signal in the movies.
 So why "May Day" for a distress signal, did something really bad happen on 1 May once?
 No. The expression originated from the legendary Croydon Airport in London, which closed 30 September 1959.
 It was the first airport to begin what is now called air traffic control, in 1921.
 A senior radio officer named Frederick Stanley Mockford was asked to come up with something understood by all concerned to indicate distress, a grave or immanent danger needing immediate help.

-Now, when given as a distress call it is said three times, to avoid confusion since the conditions under which it is given are likely fairly confused already.
-Therefore, to honour the practice, not to mention the sensibilities of radio operators Father Hollywood and Mrs H too, I said it only twice since this is not a distress call.
+Now, when given as a distress call it is said three times, to avoid confusion since, the conditions under which it is given are likely fairly confused already.
+Therefore, to honour the practice, I said it only twice since this is not a distress call.

 However, May Day as a day has long had varying significances.
 Well here they are.
 The original May Day was a Roman (as in Empire, not Church, though it is sometimes hard to tell the difference) festival of Flora, goddess of flowers.
 The word flora is still the botanical term for plants, and is the basis of the word for flower in Latin derived languages, such as the Spanish flor.
 Floralia, the feast, happened on IV Kalends of May, which is between what we call 27 April to 3 May, and was associated with springtime, new life, fertility, end of Winter, all that good stuff.